SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 In other words, we need to get the AST of the `returnInteger` method.
 Instead of invoking the parser to get an AST from source code, we will use Pharo's reflective API to get the AST of an already existing method.

-### Making the test pass: a First Literal Evaluator
+### Making the Test Pass: a First Literal Evaluator

 Executing our first test fails first because our test does not understand `interpreter`, meaning we need to implement a method for it in our test class.